Ekinsley02/Chess-CS386/README.md

 ```
 What you need to install to run the software:
-A C compiler (preferably GCC)
+ - A C compiler (preferably GCC)
-Pygame for visuals
+ - Pygame for visuals
-Powershell or a similar terminal for running commands
+ - Powershell or a similar terminal for running commands
 ```

 ### Installing
 A step by step guide to get a development environment running

-Download Zip file from {https://github.com/Ekinsley02/Chess-CS386}
+Step 1) Download Zip file from {https://github.com/Ekinsley02/Chess-CS386}
 ```
 1) Go to: UChess GitHub Repository
 2) Use the "Code" button and select "Download ZIP" from the dropdown.
 3) Select "Download ZIP" from the dropdown menu.
 ```

-Extract the Downloaded ZIP File
+Step 2) Extract the Downloaded ZIP File
 ```
 1) Locate the downloaded ZIP file on your device.
 2) Extract it to a preferred location.
 Remember the installation path for later deployment.
 ```
-Open Windows PowerShell and Navigate to the Project Directory
+Step 3) Open Windows PowerShell and Navigate to the Project Directory
 ```
 # Change to the directory where the project files are located
 cd .\[Specific File Path]\UChess